Angie-GuerreroC/dataiku-ml-assignment/README.md

      - Random Forest
      - Logistic Regression
      - XGBoost
-   - Hyperparameter tuning for optimal performance.
+   - Hyperparameter tuning for optimal performance (XGBoost).
-   - Visualization of performance metrics (AUC, precision-recall curves, confusion matrices).
+   - Visualization of performance metrics (AUC, F-1 Score precision-recall curves, confusion matrices).

 6. **Model Comparison**:
-   - Side-by-side evaluation of models based on AUC and other metrics.
+   - Side-by-side evaluation of models based on AUC and F-1 Score and other metrics.
-   - Selection of the best model for final evaluation.
+   - Selection of the best model for final evaluation (XGBoost).

 ---